 - Obtain malpractice insurance— doctors are often insulated from liability because they acquire medical malpractice insurance, which is a responsible way to ensure they can provide compensation to those injured under their care.
 Midwives can and should also obtain enough insurance to cover up to $5 million in liability costs so that they can cover the potential costs of a life-altering injury.

 Birth Injuries Associated with Midwife Medical Malpractice

 Our Chicago midwife malpractice lawyers often find that the injuries an injured child must live with for his or her entire life due to a birth injury are devastating.
-In addition to the physical, emotional and mental toll on the child is the unbearable financial burden placed upon the family.
+In addition to the physical, emotional and mental tolls on the child are the unbearable financial burdens placed upon the family.
 The injuries that may result from midwife negligence may include some of the following.

 - Cerebral palsy— this developmental and neurological disorder may result from an injury during birth that results in internal bleeding.
 The bleeding itself is not the cause, but the body releases bilirubin in response, which an infant’s liver is unable to filter and regulate, resulting in brain damage.
 Jaundice is the most obvious indicator that a child is at risk, but since midwives do not have access to the medications available at a hospital, there may be a delay in treatment.